EvilPedia/gdsc-cybersec/README.md

 - **GDB** helped us to find the functions, the memory of those functions, and the values stored inside the function in the form of hex-values.
 - **XOR encryption** is a common obfuscation method, easily reversible.
 - **Cyberchef** helped us to decrypt the `<obfuscated_password` and the `<obfuscated_flag>` functions by using the hex data from the  `<KEY>` function.
+- This challenge could also be directly solved, by deobfuscating the flag using the XOR Key, bypassing the step which requires the password to be cracked.

 #### Solving this CTF Challenge required binary analysis, reverse engineering and cryptographic skills.

 ---